October 8th & 9th, 2022

 The Heritage Festival also enables the church to give generously to community organizations that

 address the medical, physical, and social needs of people in the community.
 Included in this local mission giving is:

 Townshend Food Shelf

 Brattleboro Affordable Housing

 The church also supports the wider mission of the United Church of Christ, including nationwide as well as global areas of concern and needs.

 This continuing presence of the Newfane Heritage Festival is possible because the church’s 65+ members are encouraged and supported by an additional 200+ volunteers.
 They come from within the community and throughout the Northeast, some from distant places, returning home for their annual pilgrimage to help with Heritage Festival.
-Our faithful volunteers can be found flipping hamburgers, slicing pie, popping popcorn, emptying trash, peeling apples, rolling dough, sorting fleas and dusty old books, moving tables and chairs, and doing the hundreds of other jobs required to make this fund-raiser a success.
+Our faithful volunteers can be found flipping hamburgers, slicing pie, popping popcorn, emptying trash, peeling apples, rolling dough, moving tables and chairs, and doing the hundreds of other jobs required to make this fund-raiser a success.

-Let’s not forget the 85+ artists and craftspeople who display their work – be it painting, pottery, homemade candy, metal, stone or wood work, and more – there is always something for everyone!
-Thanks to the thousands of visitors who wander about the Common, lunch in the Food Tent or Church Deli, try their luck at the Super Raffle, take home a home-made pie, and have an all-time good time at one of southeastern Vermont’s premier events during Vermont’s most colorful season.
+Let’s not forget the 60+ artists and craftspeople who display their work – be it painting, pottery, homemade candy, metal, stone or wood work, and more – there is always something for everyone!
+Thanks to the thousands of visitors who wander about the Common, eat lunch in the Church Outdoor Food Tent, try their luck at the Super Raffle, take home a home-made pie, and have an all-time good time at one of southeastern Vermont’s premier events during Vermont’s most colorful season.